-The monetary transmission mechanism is the process where general economic conditions and asset prices are affected as a result of decisions of the monetary policy.
-It occurs through interest rates channels that influence costs of borrowings, levels of investments, and the aggregate demand.
-The transmission mechanism is characterized by long time lags.
-This, therefore, makes it hard to forecast the exact effect of monetary policy actions on the economy and price levels of goods and services.
+The monetary transmission mechanism is the process where general economic conditions and asset prices are affected due to the monetary policy decisions.
+It occurs through interest rate channels that influence the costs of borrowing, the levels of investment, and aggregate demand.
+The transmission mechanism is characterized by long-time lags.
+Therefore, this makes it hard to forecast the exact effect of monetary policy actions on the economy and price levels.

-Monetary policy influences investments, housings, consumer spending, and aggregate demand.
-An ease in monetary policy results in a fall in the interest rates.
-Also, this lowers the cost of borrowing that leads to a high investment spending which results in the rise of aggregate demand.
+Monetary policy influences investments, housing, consumer spending, and aggregate demand.
+Relaxation of the monetary policy results in a fall in the interest rates.
+This lowers the cost of borrowing, which leads to higher investment spending.
+The end result is the rise in aggregate demand.

 Effects on stock prices caused by monetary policy consequently influence financial wealth and consumer spending on non-durable goods and services.

-Which of the following is least likely to be included in the monetary transmission mechanism?
+Which of the following actions is the least likely to be included in the monetary transmission mechanism?

-A. Changing the official interest rate of the Central Bank
+A. Increasing the central bank official interest rate

 B. Enacting a transfer payment program

 C. Setting the inflation rate target

 Transfer payments involve fiscal policy and not monetary policy.